AY2324S1-CS2103T-W17-1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a internship
+### Deleting an internship

-1. Deleting a internship while all internships are being shown
+1. Deleting an internship while all internships are being shown

    1. Prerequisites: List all internships using the `list` command.
 Multiple internships in the list.